neomacs-project/neomacs/README.md

 Prebuilt binary for x64 Linux: https://github.com/neomacs-project/neomacs/releases/

+Documentation: `M-x manual`.
+There is also an online version at https://neomacs-project.github.io/doc/toc.html

 To build locally, make sure you have SBCL, quicklisp, and the Ultralisp dist (if you haven't done so, `(ql-dist:install-dist "http://dist.ultralisp.org/" :prompt nil)`).
 Clone this repo and `https://github.com/ceramic/ceramic` under `~/quicklisp/local-projects/`.
 Then `(ql:quickload "neomacs")` and `(neomacs:start)`.

+To build the terminal emulator (currently Linux only), clone `https://github.com/neomacs-project/3bst` under `~/quicklisp/local-projects/` then `(ql:quickload "neomacs/term")`.

 Neomacs relies on Electron which has known permission issues on some Linux distros.
 Try the following workaround: